0x5ubt13/myToolkit/autoEnum/README.md

 - Ffuf
 - Gobuster
 - Hydra
+- Metasploit
 - Nbtscan-unixwiz
 - Nikto
 - Nmap
 - Nmblookup
 - Ldapsearch
+- ODAT
 - Onesixtyone
 - Responder-RunFinger
 - Rustscan
 - SMBMap
 - SNMPWalk
+- SSH-Audit
 - WPScan
 - Xsltproc

 ## Tools yet to implement

-Do you have any other suggestion?
+- Do you have any other suggestion?
 Send a PR or a message!

 ## Installation

 *Rustscan is **no longer** a forced pre-requisite, so if you don't have it, no worries, the initial port sweep will be run with nmap instead.
 If you don't want to run the [install_requisites](./install_requisites.sh) script, you can try to grab the script and run it, if you have all the tools necessary*

 Since this script uses multiple enumeration tools used in Penetration Test engagements, it is expected you will be using a distro like `Kali Linux` or `Pwnbox`.
-All the packages that don't normally come pre-installed in Kali (currently `Seclists` and `Rustscan`), are featured in the [install_requisites](./install_requisites.sh) script that you can find in this folder.
-Run it to automatically update your distro, install `Seclists`, `Homebrew` and `Rustscan` for you if you don't have them yet, and it will also symlink the script to your `/usr/bin` folder, you'll be able to call it just issuing `autoenum`.
+All the packages that don't normally come pre-installed in `Kali` (`Seclists` and `Rustscan`, at the time of writing), are featured in the [install_requisites](./install_requisites.sh) script that you can find in this folder.
+Run it to automatically update your distro, install `Seclists`, `Homebrew`, `Rustscan`, `SSH-Audit` and `ODAT` for you if you don't have them yet, and it will also symlink `autoEnum` to your `/usr/bin` folder; you'll be able to call it by just issuing `autoenum`.

-There are other checks involved, like the presence of `locate`, which should cover the installation for other non-Kali-but-Debian-based distros.
+There are other checks involved, like the presence of `locate`, which should cover the installation for other non-Kali-but-Debian-based distros, although Kali, for ease of use, is recommended for package compatibility.
 If you spot an error, please report it and I will adjust as necessary.
 Also, installation for other distros, like Arch-based or RHEL-based will be considered on a request basis.

 To run the installer, copy & paste the following: